kiwix/kiwix-apple-custom/README.md

 - `hide_print_button` - optional (true | false) - if set to true, it hides the print button available on macOS for currently loaded webpages.
 By default (if omitted) it's false.

-- `show_search_suggestions` - optional (true | false) - if set to true, it will use the libkiwix search suggestions.
+- `show_search_suggestions_spellchecked` - optional (true | false) - if set to true, it will use the libkiwix search spellchecked suggestions, if no search results are found.
 By default (if omitted) it's false.

 - `zim_recipe` - optional (url) - only informative and is only to help people to check more info on the ZIM, and if there is a new one available